-- Ongoing liaison, including regular technical interface meetings, with Others undertaking interfacing design to resolve incomplete, ambiguous or conflicting design input requirements, and raise Interface Actions to track their closure. - Participation in design reviews with Others undertaking interfacing design. - Reviews of design documents produced by Others undertaking inter aring design. - Where designated as the owner, production and maintenance of mence Requirements Specifications (IRS) and Detailed Interface Requirements (DIR). - ICDs are not mandated for system to system interface definition between Systemwide contractors.
+- Ongoing liaison, including regular technical interface meetings, with Others undertaking interfacing design to resolve incomplete, ambiguous or conflicting design input requirements, and raise Interface Actions to track their closure. - Participation in design reviews with Others undertaking interfacing design. - Reviews of design documents produced by Others undertaking interfacing design. - Where designated as the owner, production and maintenance of Interface Requirements Specifications (IRS) and Detailed Interface Requirements (DIR). - ICDs are not mandated for system to system interface definition between Systemwide contractors.

-The Contractor shall notify the Project Manager of the failure of any interfacing party to cooperate or any other cause of delay to the development of a line race as soon as it occurs
+The Contractor shall notify the Project Manager of the failure of any interfacing party to cooperate or any other cause of delay to the development of an interface as soon as it occurs